My work is a mashup of indigenous spiritualism, popular culture, the metaphysical and outsider Zen.

 I create two-dimensional, mixed-media art out of found materials, beadwork, Haitian drapo, embroidery, and paint in a way that could be loosely described as low-relief assemblage.

 These works are centred around a degraded photograph — usually stencil, photocopy, image transfer, or découpage — as it’s in the raw, primitive imprint of my subject where I find the most interest.

 I am inspired by female outsiders and empathize with life experiences they may encounter, which are often stigmatized within the mainstream.
 Through my work I attempt to visualize respect for my subjects’ dignity, celebrate the uncelebrated, and give reverence to those who are often unrevered.

-Whether filtered through the media, my personal history, mythology, or casual observation, I like to dig into the intimate details of my subjects to get a sense of their true heart and connect that to the place where our earthly conditions converge with the Unseen.
+Whether filtered through the media, personal experiences, mythology, or casual observation, I like to dig into the intimate details of my subjects to get a sense of their true heart and connect that to the place where our earthly conditions converge with the Unseen.

 For these very reasons, I classify my work as ritualistic pop art.

-My underlying themes dwell on the ways our experiences interconnect us and how one passes through affliction to a place of self-possession.
+My underlying themes dwell on how shared experiences interconnect us and how our journeys through affliction can take us to a place of self-possession.